brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 * the `_forward()` function evaluates the sum, and
 * the `_backward()` function differentiates the sum with respect to the elements, over which the sum was calculated.

-### micrograd can be inspected with Python's built-in profiler
+### micrograd can be uniquely inspected with Python's built-in profiler
 To time any code is called "profiling".
 Complex machine learning libraries would require additionally written code to inspect itself.
 Because micrograd is pure Python, one may time it with the cProfile module built in Python.

 ```sh